 "Even though the umpires` integral role in the U.S. Open weighs toward a finding of an employer-employee relationship, the totality of the circumstances suggest otherwise," Carter wrote.
 "Plaintiffs were simply temporary workers."

 The umpires had brought claims under the federal Fair Labor Standards Act and New York state labor law.

 Judith Spanier, a lawyer for the umpires, declined to comment on the decision.
-USTA spokesman Chris Widmaier said the organization is pleased with the decision.
+USTA spokesman Chris Widmaier did not immediately respond to requests for comment.